TimvanScherpenzeel/spars/README.md

 Contains a fullscreen and pointerlock polyfill that can be used without having to worry about vendor prefixes.

+### Sensors

+Features an ambientLightSensor, geolocationSensor and relativeOrientationSensor (including a sensor fusion fallback based on Cardboard VR).

 ### ThreadPool

 _Does not work on Internet Explorer 11_